SEI-R-2-22/u1_lesson_js_events/README.md

 ## Lesson Overview

 In this lesson, we'll learn all about DOM events and how we can use them.
-We'll also learn about callback functions and the power we can weild by using them.
+We'll also learn about callback functions and the power we can wield by using them.

 ## Getting Started